Synare

 The Synare was a series of electronic drums made by Star Instruments in the mid-1970s through the 1980s.
 The Synare was a drum synthesizer, meaning that it was essentially a synthesizer, but instead of being controlled by a keyboard, it was triggered by hitting rubber pads which were pressure-sensitive or programmable.
-Star Instruments, based in Stafford, CT, was owned by Norman Millard.
-Dave Kusek served as chief engineer from 1975-1979.
+Star Instruments, based in Stafford, Connecticut, US, was owned by Norman Millard.
+Dave Kusek served as chief engineer from 1975–1979.

 Models

 The Synare 1 (Synare Percussion Synthesizer | Synare PS | PS1)

 Four rubber rectangular pads connected to a main module with one oscillator producing pulse and sawtooth waveforms.
 It also had a white noise generator, Low Frequency Oscillator (LFO) with triangle and pulse waveforms, a mixer and a low-pass filter with Resonance and Cutoff controls.
 It also had an envelope generator with attack, decay, sustain, and release.
 Made from 1975 to 1981.

 The Synare 2 (PS2)

 This model was manufactured from 1976 to 1982 and was Star's flagship.
 It was very much like the Synare 1, with one oscillator providing sawtooth, pulse, or white noise.
 It added assignable functions, such as the ability to route the LFO in order to simultaneously modulate several parameters.
 The LFO also provided a sawtooth waveform.
 The pitch of the oscillator could set to a wide range of octaves, then fine tuned with a separate parameter.
 A major improvement over the Synare 1 was the introduction of a fairly advanced sequencer with multiple patterns, and the ability to change patterns and octaves on the fly.
 This model also featured twelve pads rather than the four of the Synare 1.
 The retail price in 1976 was $1,395.00, and as a result the Synare 2 remains a very rare item.